ChrisJAdamek/cryptoTools/README.md

 ## Introduction

 Crypto Tools 101 is Part I of a tutorial series designed for beginners to learn crypto concepts in a simulated environment.
-You will learn how to use a non-custodial wallet to interact with a smart contract platform, hold and receive crypto tokens, join a DAO, and participate in an online community.
+In Part I, you will learn about:
+- generating addresses with a non-custodial wallet
+- receiving and self-custodying fugible and non-fungible tokens
+- participating in an online community
+- sending messages as a method of transacting with a blockchain network
+- using accounts as a method of authentication (signing messages)
+- using tokens as a method of authentication (token gates)
+- investing in Moloch DAOs
+- Crypto Twitter (Level-3 Only)
+- planning a governance attack (Level-4 only)

 ### Polygon Network